zerefwayne/that-meme/README.md

 # That Meme
-A meme finding utility built using Go, ElasticSearch, MongoDB
+A meme finding utility built using Go, AWS S3, ElasticSearch, MongoDB

 ### Software Prerequisites